Web2 vs Web3: Introduction

 Conversely, the pivot to a decentralized framework is not devoid of complex jurisprudential and regulatory implications.
 The autonomous nature of decentralized systems renders traditional cyber governance mechanisms substantially ineffective.
 Issues of cybersecurity, as well as content that constitutes hate speech or disseminates false information, face exacerbation given the absence of a centralized entity equipped to enforce compliance standards or governance codes.

 Moreover, the multi-jurisdictional characteristic of decentralized systems poses intricate legal conundrums.
 In such an environment, delineating the jurisdictional purview becomes an arduous task.
-To illustrate, questions arise over the applicable legislative and judicial frameworks for content and services that are transnationally hosted.
-The conundrum is further complicated when considering the seamless cross-border flow of digital assets and cryptographic tokens in a decentralized ecosystem.
+To illustrate, applicable legislative and judicial frameworks for content and services that are transnationally hosted raise questions.
+The conundrum becomes further complicated when considering the seamless cross-border flow of digital assets and cryptographic tokens in a decentralized ecosystem.

 In a nutshell,